-Learn design and skills needed to produce pottery and sculpture using a variety of hand-building techniques.
-General knowledge about ceramic artists, techniques, art careers, and art criticism will be included.
-The students will create a sketchbook to use for project sketches and class notes.
-There will also be weekly discussions and writing prompts pertaining to art history of Ceramics.
+Learn design and skills needed to produce pottery and sculpture using a variety of building techniques.
+General knowledge about ceramic vocabulary, ceramic artists, hand building techniques and art criticism will be included.
+Students will maintain a class notebook (bullet journal), art journal and a digital portfolio as requirements of the class.